Ugochukwuodinaka/Covid-19-Impact-on-Airline-Traffic-Analysis/README.md

 The outbreak of the Covid-19 pandemic in 2020 led to unprecedented disruptions across various sectors, with the airline industry being one of the hardest-hit.
 This project aims to analyze the impact of the Covid-19 pandemic on global airline traffic patterns during the year 2020.
 By leveraging data analysis techniques, we seek to gain insights into how travel restrictions, lockdown measures, and public health concerns affected air travel behavior worldwide.

 ### Problem Statement:
 The outbreak of the Covid-19 pandemic in 2020 has severely impacted the global airline industry, leading to unprecedented disruptions in air travel patterns.
 As countries implemented various containment measures, including travel restrictions and lockdowns, airline traffic experienced significant fluctuations, with profound implications for airlines, airports, and related stakeholders.
 However, there remains a critical need to systematically analyze the extent and nature of these disruptions, understand the underlying factors driving changes in airline traffic behavior, and identify actionable insights to inform future strategies and policies.
+This analysis project focuses on 4 countries which are: The Unuted States of America (USA), Canada, Australia and Chile.

 This project seeks to address the following key questions: